ldtteam/Structurize/.github/ISSUE_TEMPLATE/anything-else.md

----
-name: Anything else? - If you have something that does not fit the above templates
-about: Please follow the given template
-title: ''
-labels: ''
-assignees: ''

----

 <!-- PLEASE DO NOT DELETE TOPICS AS YOUR ISSUE WILL GET CLOSED -->
 ### Prerequisites <!-- Replace spaces with "x" to tick boxes. -->